-His most influential teachers are Oscar Ghiglia, Jonathan Leathwood, and Lorenzo Micheli.
-Spera holds degrees from the Claudio Monteverdi Conservatory in Bolzano and the prestigious Accademia Musicale Chigiana in Siena, an Artist Diploma in Guitar Performance at the University of Denver and a Doctor of Musical Arts degree from the University of Colorado Boulder.
+His most influential teachers are Oscar Ghiglia, Jonathan Leathwood and Lorenzo Micheli.
+Spera earned degrees from the Conservatory of Bolzano and the Accademia Musicale Chigiana in Siena, Italy; an Artist Diploma in guitar performance at the University of Denver; and a Doctor of Musical Arts from the University of Colorado Boulder.